-LGNCs would be a separate negative tariff and would create a new payment relationship between DNSPs and embedded generators.
-The rule change request provides that all embedded generators would be eligible to receive an LGNC, but the amount paid would depend on where each generator connects to the network and when it exports electricity.
+LGNCs would have been a separate negative tariff, and would have created a new payment relationship between DNSPs and embedded generators.
+The rule change request considered that all embedded generators should be eligible to receive an LGNC, but the amount paid would have depended on where each generator connects to the network and when it exports electricity.